k1kolev/info/features/ui-ux-features/dashboard.md

 The **all-around Dashboard** in **@@name** is intended to **summarize all elements** of your commitments and undertakings in your work.

-To do so, the **Dashboard** combines a suite of tools visualizing all the features and data **you constantly look at, access, and and use** during your day.
+To do so, the **Dashboard** combines a suite of tools carrying all the necessary features to **visualize all the data you constantly look at, access, and use** during your day.